nix-community/nix-direnv/README.md

 At the moment nix-direnv depends on gnugrep and a modern bash version.
 This might lead to [problems](https://github.com/nix-community/nix-direnv/issues/3) on macOS.
 As a work-around we suggest to install direnv/grep via nix or homebrew.

+## Why not using lorri instead.

+Lorri causes large CPU load when `$NIXPKGS` is pointed to a directory, i.e. a git checkout.
+This is because it tries to watch any referenced nix file and re-evaluates if those changes.
+Nix-direnv comprises between performance and correctness and only reevaluate direnv if either the project-specific `default.nix` / `shell.nix` changes or if there is a new commit added to `nixpkgs`.
+A re-evaluation can be also triggered by using `touch shell.nix` in the same project.
+Also `nix-direnv` does not require additional software besides `direnv` + `nix` i.e. a daemon and the function could be included into the project itself.